revolunet/sencha-wakanda/README.md

 Folders inside the repo :

- - example : sample wakanda project that use Sencha widgets with Wakanda REST resources
+ - `example` : sample wakanda project that use Sencha widgets with Wakanda REST resources

- - extjs : sencha proxy, reader & writer and WakandaModel source code
+ - `extjs` : sencha proxy, reader & writer and WakandaModel source code
+ - `resources` : images for the wiki ;)

 This is for demo purpose, enjoy, comment and fork :)